gitter-badger/tynn/docs/managing-dependencies.md

 that if you have different versions of a gem installed, you have to make sure that you require the right version for your project.

-We need a way to keep track of the dependencies and install the right version of each one.
-This is where tools like [gs](https://github.com/soveran/gs) and [dep](https://github.com/cyx/dep) come to the rescue.
+Here are some alternatives that solve this problem:

-## gs
+## gs + dep

-With gs you can create a *gemset* for each project.
+With [gs][gs] you can create a gemset for each project.
 A gemset is an isolated space to install gems.
 By providing each project with its own gemset, you can be sure that the right version of a gem is loaded.